DjangoGirls/tutorial/homework/README.md

 ## Add publish button

-It would be nice to have a button on post detail page that will immediatelly publish the post, right?
+It would be nice to have a button on blog post detail page that will immediately publish the post, right?

 Let's open `mysite/blog/template/blog/post_detail.html` and change these lines: